What is prostate cancer?

-Local anaesthesia is used for a TRUS.
-This type of anaesthesia numbs the area tissue samples will be taken from.
+Local anesthesia is used for a TRUS.
+This type of anesthesia numbs the area tissue samples will be taken from.

 During the biopsy, an ultrasound probe is placed in the back passage.
-This allows the doctor or specialist nurse to see where to pass the needle, to take small samples of tissue from your prostate.
-The needle is then placed through skin between the back passage and testicles, to get the samples.
+This allows the doctor or specialist nurse to see where to pass the needle to take small samples of tissue from your prostate.

-General anaesthesia is normally used for a transperineal biopsy, depending on your health and how many tissue samples are going to be taken.
-This type of anaesthesia puts you to sleep so you don’t feel anything.
+General anesthesia is normally used for a transperineal biopsy, depending on your health and how many tissue samples are going to be taken.
+This type of anesthesia puts you into a deep sleep so you don’t feel anything.

 Which biopsy you have depends on your current health, how many tissue samples are necessary and what your team believes will work best.
-Please speak with your team to understand more.
+Please speak with your doctor or care team to understand more.

 An MRI creates a detailed picture of your prostate (and the surrounding tissues) to help diagnose prostate cancer.
 It’s also used to detect problems in your prostate if you have a raised PSA level.

 An MRI can be used before or after a biopsy.
-Before to see if cancer is present, and after to determine if the cancer has spread.
+If it’s used before, it’s to help target cancer found in a biopsy, or to see if cancer is present at all.
+If it’s used after a biopsy, it’s to help determine if the cancer has spread.

-Once cancer is found, doctors give it a “grade” — to help them understand how aggressive it is.
-This grade is known as the Gleason score, and it’s named after Dr Gleason, a pathologist.
+If cancer is found, doctors give it a “grade” (from 1 to 5) to help them understand how aggressive it is.
+This grade is known as the Gleason score, and it’s named after Dr. Gleason, a pathologist.